jsilvela/jsilvela.github.io/content/post/loving-hating-D3.md

 runners, then iterate or ```map``` over an array to produce the full plot for all runners.

-With D3, the default way of operating does not abstract the individual.
+In D3, the default way of operating does not abstract the individual.
 To make it more visual: you can make 5 sandwiches by repeating the process of making a single sandwich 5 times, or you can put 5 slices of bread on 5 plates, then 5 pieces of cheese on the 5 slices, then 5 portions of ham on the 5 pieces of cheese, then 5 slices of bred on top of the portions of ham.
 This second way of operation is the default D3 way.

+## Problems due to low abstraction

 Of course, this is just preference so far, but let's see where the low abstraction can give rise to problems.
 <br/>
-In our runner array, we keep track of each runner's nationality,as we saw above with Alice, who is British.
+In our runner array, we keep track of each runner's nationality, as we saw above with Alice, who is British.
 Let's imagine we'd like to color the dots for the splits according to nationality.